ArcGIS Blog

 Choose Your Entrée- Your Map

 Setting up a great editing experience starts with the web map.
-This is where you add editable layers and configure essentials like forms and editing templates.
-Style layers, label features, or configure pop-ups to make the map more intuitive.
+This is where you add editable layers and configure essentials, like forms and editing templates.
 All downstream apps consume this map, so setting it up for efficient editing at the start goes a long way.

 Choose Your Toppings- Editing Tools

-The Web Editor template lets you decide which tools to display on the Editing toolbar so you can tailor it to specific workflows.
-Choose from options like Split, Merge, Move, Reshape, Copy/Paste, and Undo/Redo, and hide the rest.
+Choose which tools display on the editing toolbar so it fits you workflow.
+Choose from tools including Split, Merge, Move, Reshape, Copy/Paste, and Undo/Redo, and hide the rest.
 This makes for a cleaner UI where editors can easily find the tools they use most.

 Add Ons- True Curves